 If you like to join the workshop as delegate, you can already register by using the form below our using our contact form.

 After registration your invoice including our bank account details will be sent by email.
-Travel and accommodation is not included in the registration fee, you have to arrange this by yourself.

 Accommodation / Hotels